unitaryfund/unitary.foundation/src/content/blog/2025_werqshop.md

 ---
-title: WERQSHOP: Workshop on Error Resilience in Quantum computing
+title: WERQSHOP, the Workshop on Error Resilience in Quantum computing
 author: WERQSHOP organizers
 day: 1
 month: 5